asarimuh/school-landing-page/README.md

 - learn and practice **Vue.js**
 - get better with **Tailwind CSS**
 - explore UI/UX decisions for a school-style landing page
-- build something nice for my frontend portfolio

-So yeah—this has **nothing to do with Wikrama itself**.
-Just me experimenting.

 ---